Azure/avdaccelerator/workload/terraform/greenfield/readme.md

 ## Terraform Implementation

-This folder contains more advanced Terraform modules for deploying AVD Landing Zone.
+This folder contains Terraform modules for deploying AVD Landing Zone.
 It is expected that users will have a strong understanding of Terraform concepts and will make any necessary modifications to fit their environment when using these modules.

 ## Terraform Folder Structure